diocomweb/website/docs/programs/ambassador_registration_program.md

 The Diode Community DAO is responsible for governance of this program.

 All Ambassador registrations are valid for 36 months only, after which the child Ambassador will no longer allocate any rewards to its registered parent.
-Once a child Ambassador has been registered, registrations may not be changed.
+Once a child Ambassador has been registered, registrations may not be changed without approval of the Foundation.